 The wonderful YOU!

 All job interviews can be stressful and nerve-wracking.
-Your interviewer is speaking to you, a Trinity College CertTESOL graduate, and they know who they are up against.
+However, your interviewer is speaking to you, a Trinity College CertTESOL graduate, and they know who they are up against.
 You are well-trained, well-prepared, competent and knowledgeable.
 You are confident, adaptable, and friendly.
-All that is missing is for them to see YOU for what YOU are.
-Be confident, be friendly and relaxed.
+All that is missing is seeing you for what YOU are.
+Be assured, be friendly and relaxed.